20 Things To Do In South West Rocks NSW 2024 Guide

 You can only access Gap beach via a walking track but we love secluded beaches so make sure you go check it out!

 8. North Smokey Beach

-There’s also two secluded beaches just below the Smokey Cape Lighthouse which look incredible.
+There’s also two secluded beaches just below the Smoky Cape Lighthouse which look incredible.
 You’ll need to access them via the John Perkins track but for us, these are there beaches we’d be making a beeline for on our next trip to South West Rocks.

-9. South Smokey Beach
+8. South Smoky Beach

 South West Rocks Hikes

 One of the best things about South West Rocks is the amount of hiking on offer.
 To me, this is the biggest draw card to staying here at this slice of paradise.

 If you’re wondering what the hiking looks like, here are some of the most popular: